Ph.D. in Translational Science

 Letters of Recommendation

 Applicants must provide a recommendation form and a letter of recommendation from at least three (3) faculty or other individuals who are familiar with and can provide information about the applicant’s academic, research, and/or professional abilities and performance.
 Personal references are not recommended.
 In addition, letters of recommendation should provide an assessment of the applicant’s potential to succeed in a doctoral program and develop into an independent research investigator.
-These letters should be on letterhead and submitted/uploaded with the recommendation form in the online application.
+These letters should be submitted/uploaded by the recommenders with the recommendation form in the online application.

 Translational Science Degree Requirements

-The plans of study and specific courses to be taken by students will vary, depending on the choice of the TS1 or TS2 translational science track, individual student interest, student background/discipline, and program goals.
+The plans of study and specific courses taken by students will vary, depending on student background/discipline, research interest, and program goals.
+Courses may be selected from offerings at the four participating UT institutions.

-All translational science doctoral students will be required to take a minimum of:
+All translational science doctoral students are required to take a minimum of:

-- 18 hours of Electives: A Directed Elective, Topics in Translational Science, is required for two of the total elective hours and may be used to fulfill either the track or free elective requirement:
+- 18 hours of Electives: A Directed Elective, Topics in Translational Science, is required for two of the total elective hours and may be used to fulfill either the track or free elective requirement.
+Students must register for Topics in TS in two semesters to meet the Directed Elective requirement, and they may register up to three additional times for elective credit.

-- 12 hours of Prescribed Track Electives: Prescribed track electives will provide additional depth and breadth specific to each student’s track.
-If more than one course meets the requirements, as with the core courses, students will select the course that most effectively meets their educational needs.
+- 12 hours of Prescribed Track Electives: Prescribed track electives will provide additional depth and breadth specific to each student’s track or research.

 - 30 hours of research/dissertation:The TS Ph.D. is a research intensive program of study.
-For this reason, students are encouraged to become involved in research and may begin taking supervised Research credit hours in the first semester of enrollment, with approval from an advisor, Supervising Professor, or the TS Ph.D.
+For this reason, students are encouraged to initiate their research and begin taking supervised Research credit hours in the first semester of enrollment, with guidance from an Advisor, Supervising Professor, or the TS Ph.D.
 Program Director.
-Enrollment in dissertation hours will begin after the student has selected a Supervising Professor, developed a research proposal, passed the Qualifying Exam, established a Dissertation Committee, and is admitted to candidacy (upon recommendation by the Dissertation Committee and TS Ph.D.
-Program Director, and approval by the Graduate Dean).
+Enrollment in dissertation hours will begin after the student has met all requirements and approvals to enter candidacy.
 A minimum of 30 hours of combined research and dissertation hours are required for completion of the TS Ph.D. degree, along with other requirements.

 Translational Science Plan of Study

-The TS Ph.D. program is a joint degree program, and the semester structures of the academic institutions are different from that of the health science center.
-The Health Science Center Graduate School of Biomedical Sciences operates under a "super semester" system, with two six-month semesters (July-December is the fall semester and January-June is the spring semester).
+The TS Ph.D. program is a joint degree program, and the semester structure of the Health Science Center is different from the academic institutions.
+The Health Science Center Graduate School of Biomedical Sciences operates under a "super semester" system, with two six-month semesters.
 There is no summer semester at the Health Science Center; however, students may/will enroll in summer courses at one of the other three participating academic institutions.
-As a result, the summer semester is included in the academic year for the TS Ph.D. program and in the example Plan of Study below.
+As a result, the summer semester is included in the academic year for the TS Ph.D. program and in the example Plan of Study.
 Students should refer to the Graduate Catalog of their Home institution to determine credit hour requirements for full- and part-time students.
 At the Health Science Center, full-time graduate students are required to complete a minimum of 24 semester credit hours each academic year; part-time students are required to complete a minimum of 12 semester credit hours per academic year.

 Students may attend the TS Ph.D. program as full- or part-time students.
 There is no prescribed sequence of courses for the TS Ph.D. program, and courses may be taken at any of the four universities participating in the joint TS Ph.D. program.
-Some courses are offered only one time per year and some courses require prerequisites, so full-time students and their academic/graduate advisors or supervising professors must develop the individualized education plan accordingly to maintain a three-year schedule to graduation as demonstrated below.
-Although a full-time student could complete the TS Ph.D. program in 3 years, we anticipate that many students will require more time (4-5 years) given the real world challenges of conducting translational research.
-Because the program design provides for numerous course choices based on research and career goals, only the educational domains are identified in this full-time student example.
+Some courses are offered only one time per year and some courses require prerequisites, so students and their academic/graduate advisors or supervising professors are encouraged to develop an individualized degree plan to maintain an established schedule to graduation.
+Although a full-time student can complete the TS Ph.D. program in 3 years, many students will require more time (4-5 years) to accommodate the real world challenges of conducting translational research.
+Because the program design provides for numerous course choices based on research and career goals, only the TS educational domains are identified in this full-time student example.

 |Translational Science (Core)||1|